Our Lady of Copacabana: Construction of the basilica

 From its beginning, the image gained a reputation for being a miracle.
-The Augustinians built their first chapel between the 1614 and 1618, and later, the Viceroy of Peru, Conde de Lemos, morally and financially supported the construction of a basilica to honor the Virgin.
+The Augustinians built their first chapel between the 1614 and 1618, and later, the Viceroy of Peru morally and financially supported the construction of a basilica to honor the Virgin.
 Construction of the Basilica of Our Lady of Copacabana began in 1668, was inaugurated in 1678, and was completed by 1805.
 Subsequently, the faithful donated embellishments to the image, including valuable jewels, and the temple was filled with gifts and treasures.

 In 1825, when Bolivia gained independence, it was attributed to the faith of the population through the Virgin of Copacabana.
 However, in 1826, Marshal Antonio José de Sucre, the President of the Republic of Bolivia, expropriated all the jewels and colonial treasures at the Shrine of the Virgin, using them to create the first coins from Bolivia.

 Carving description

-The body of the image measures about four feet, carved in maguey wood and is laminated in gold leaf.
-The clothes are that of an Inca princess.
-The form is covered with luxurious robes and dresses, and wears a wig of long, natural hair.
-It holds the Child Jesus in a peculiar position, as if about to fall.
-In her right hand, she holds a basket and a gold baton, a gift and souvenir of the visit in 1669 from the Viceroy of Peru.
+The body of the image measures about four feet, carved from maguey wood, and laminated in gold leaf.
+The clothes are that of an Inca princess, and the basic form is covered in luxurious robes and dresses, with the head wearing a wig of long, natural hair.
+The Virgin holds the Christ Child with her left arm, in a peculiar position as if he is about to fall.
+In her right arm is a basket and a gold candle, which was a gift and souvenir of the 1669 visit by the Viceroy of Peru.

-The original image never leaves the sanctuary; a copy is used for processions.
-Those leaving the shrine walk backwards with the intention not to turn their backs on the Virgin.
+The original image never leaves its shrine, and a replica is used for processions.
+Devotees leaving the shrine customarily walk backwards towards the door, to avoid turning their backs on the Virgin.